 - Seeks to understand and meet and/or exceed the needs and expectations of customers and clients; treats customers and clients with respect

-- Builds and maintains excellent positive relationships with and between team members and direct reports
+- Builds and maintains excellent positive relationships with and between team members

 - Recognizes the constructive value of and embraces feedback

 - Responds and adapts to developing challenges and obstacles when under pressure calmly and logically to develop working solutions in a timely manner

 - Identifies and seeks to resolve and prevent problems

 - Approaches new challenges as opportunities to improve skills and abilities, seeking advice and feedback to constantly improve